 For religious holy days, required court appearances, activities related to obtaining citizenship, and service an election clerk, one day of travel to the site and one day of travel from the site shall also be excused by the School.

-Any absence not listed above or approved in advance by the Head of School due to extenuating circumstances will be considered an unexcused absence.
+Any absence not listed above or approved in advance by the Principal due to extenuating circumstances will be considered an unexcused absence.